LanceSerrano16/LanceSerrano16.github.io/README.md

 					<section class="spotlight style1 orient-right content-align-left image-position-center onscroll-image-fade-in">
 						<div class="content">
 							<h2>My Hobbies and the things that I like</h2>
-							<p> My hobbies are playing basketball, playing video games and online games, hanging out with friends, eating and studying.
-While I like to go to church, I like to travel, I like beach and nature, I like socializing with others, I like f2f :<<.</p>
+							<p> I like to play games on my free time and help my mom do chores in the house.
+I like to go out with my friends and have fun because friends are very important in life and I like it when my family gathers all together it makes me happy because a family will always be there for you. </p>

 						</div>
 						<div class="image">